stjudecloud/docs/docs/guides/tools/warden.md

 **Simple differential expression viewer**

-There will also be a viewer for the simple differential expresssion analysis in SIMPLE\_DIFEX/VIEWERS.
+There will also be a viewer for the simple differential expression analysis in SIMPLE\_DIFEX/VIEWERS.
 The P-value for the results have all been set to 1, so the volcano plot will not be relevant.